Banshee (character): Fictional character biography

-Meanwhile, Black Tom was secretly raising Banshee's daughter, Theresa.
-She develops sonic powers of her own and adopts the name Siryn.
-Siryn assists Black Tom with his crimes until the pair is defeated by Spider-Woman and the X-Men.
+Theresa Cassidy, Banshee's daughter, is secretly raised by Banshee's cousin Black Tom Cassidy.
+Theresa later develops sonic powers of her own and adopts the name Siryn.
+Siryn assists Tom with his crimes until the two are defeated by Spider-Woman and the X-Men.
 While in custody, Tom makes arrangements for Siryn to be reunited with her father.

 Banshee's powers gradually return as he heals and he remains an ally of the X-Men.
-He reveals an encounter with Wolverine that occurred before either of them joined the X-Men.
-Eventually, Sean regains full use of his sonic powers.
-After the dissolution of the team following a botched mission, Banshee is instrumental in piecing the X-Men back together.
-When his jaw is broken, he leaves the X-Men again and returns to MacTaggert.

 He later becomes the head of the new team of young mutants Generation X along with Emma Frost.

-He reappears again as the leader of X-Corps, the new team of apparently reformed mutants criminals.
+Banshee also serves as the leader of X-Corps, a team of reformed mutant criminals.

-He dies trying to prevent a plane crash caused by Vulcan.

-In his will, Cassidy gives his daughter the family castle—Cassidy Keep—as well as his pipe.
+Banshee is killed trying to prevent a plane crash caused by Vulcan.
+In his will, he gives Siryn his family castle—Cassidy Keep—as well as his pipe.
 When Siryn and Jamie Madrox have a child, they name him Sean in honor of her late father.

-Cassidy has been resurrected under the control of villains twice, before being restored to life by a Celestial Death Seed.
-He is recruited by the Apocalypse Twins as part of their new Horsemen of Death.
-Following the Apocalypse Twins' defeat, Banshee is in the X-Men's custody and placed in the medical bay of Avengers Mansion.
-Beast concludes that healing Banshee of the Death Seed energy that made him a Horseman of Death will take years and highly advanced technology.
+Banshee is resurrected under the control of villains twice, before being restored to life by a Celestial Death Seed and recruited by the Apocalypse Twins to become their Horsemen of Death.
+When Banshee is taken into the X-Men's custody, Beast concludes that healing him of the Death Seed's energy will take years and highly advanced technology.

-Sean later resurfaced as part of the Mutant Liberation Front along with Hope Summers.
-After a confrontation with the X-Men and newest incarnation of the Brotherhood of Mutants, Sean rejoined the X-Men.
-When attacking the O*N*E headquarters, he was caught with a huge, big weapon like a hulk killer.
-The machine eventually exploded as X-Men screamed out in sadness as they knew the explosion caused his death.
+Banshee later resurfaces as part of the Mutant Liberation Front along with Hope Summers.
+After a confrontation with the X-Men and the newest incarnation of the Brotherhood of Mutants, he rejoins the X-Men.
+When attacking the Office of National Emergency, Banshee is caught in an explosion and presumed dead.